mjcjiang/clickhouse-cluster-dup/README.md

 * python > 3.8
 * docker desktop(Windows, Macos, Linux) and docker runtime
 * docker hub account (if you do not have, quick register one!)
-* three node(bare metal or virtual) which each member can ping with each other
+* three node(bare metal or virtual) which each member can ping with each other and have docker installed!

 ## 2.cluster topology:
 In this article, we will build a three node clickhouse cluster(1 manager, 2 worker).
 The manager node will distribute